 Carlisle Council Homes

-Composite list of children's establishments run (at some time in their history) by Carlisle Council.
+Children's establishments run at some time in their history by Carlisle Council.

 - Family Group Home, 1 Meade Road, Harraby, Carlisle